 Here are the main ingredients needed to make this red wine pan sauce for steak:

-- Pearl onion: In simple words, you can say that pearl onions are baby onions.
+- Pearl onion: In simple words, pearl onions are baby onions.
 The main difference is not just in size but also in flavor.
-Where baby onions are very small in size, they are also sweeter than regular white onions.
+Baby onions are very small in size, but they are also sweeter than regular white onions.

-- Garlic: Garlic adds a robust, savory flavor to this dish which gives an umami flavor.
+- Garlic: Garlic adds a robust, savory flavor to this dish, giving it an umami flavor.

 - Chicken stock: Adding chicken stock will enhance the savory flavor of this dish.
 You can also use vegetable stock.